 …and now let’s look at some of the evidence.

 There is really very little scientific evidence to support the claim that the use of HCG with a 500 calorie a day diet is superior to a 500 calorie a day diet for weight loss.
 A clinical study way back in 1976 examined 51 women between the ages of 18 and 60 in relation to the HCG diet plan.
 The women were split into two groups with both groups following the same diet, but one group was injected with real hcg whilst the other group took a placebo.
-The study found that there was NO difference in weight loss, percentage of weight loss, measurements of hips and waist or the experience of hunger between the two groups.
-The study concluded:-
+This study found that there was NO difference in weight loss, percentage of weight loss, measurements of hips and waist or the experience of hunger between the two groups.
+In conclusion the study said:-

 HCG does not appear to enhance the effectiveness of a rigidly imposed